fredemmott/HTCC/docs/settings.md

 STRING

-Speed, in meters per second, that the hand must be moving for hand tracking to activate.
+Speed - in meters per second - that the hand must be moving for hand tracking to activate.

+## HandTrackingWakeHFOV, HandTrackingWakeVFOV

+STRING

+Field of view - in radians - that the hand must be in for hand tracking to activate.

+## HandTrackingActionHFOV, HandTrackingActionVFOV

+STRING

+Field of view - in radians - that the hand must be in for the start of a gesture to be recognized.

 ## HandTrackingSleepMilliseconds